ZhiCheng-Lucas/AutoSubTranslation/README.md

 ## Overview

 This tool automates the process of generating subtitles from video and audio files using OpenAI's Whisper speech recognition model.
-It supports automatic language detection and specific language targeting, making it particularly useful for processing content in various languages.
+It supports automatic language detection and specific language targeting.

 The primary objective of AutoSubTranslation is to provide users with a seamless "plug and play" experience.
 Users simply place their video files in a designated folder and execute a batch file, which automatically processes the content and generates accurate SRT subtitle files in the corresponding languages.